aturner-epcc/uknss-benchmark-ior_mdtest/README.ior.UKNNSS.md

 The bidder is expected to avoid any optimisations that cache or buffer transferred data in system memory.
-However, page caches on the storage subsystem's servers may still be used, but they must be configured as they would be for the delivered UK NSS system.
+However, page caches on the storage subsystem's servers may still be used, but they must be configured as they would be for the delivered UK NNSS system.

 Each run of IOR will execute both read and write tests.
 Read and write results must be reported from the same run;